 Also, India had a unique regional self-sustaining ecosystem – clusters of villages and towns meeting all major needs.
 This is a wonderful concept.
 Reduces costs, creates immunity from larger shocks, and yet provides that linkage with rest of the nation and world.

-Thus, our economic vision should be honest to our realities
+Our economic vision should be honest to our realities

 – self reliance